MP4 Tips & Tricks

 Download or record videos from 10,000+ video sharing sites.

-- Versatile toolbox combines fix video metadata, GIF maker, cast video to TV, VR converter and screen recorder.
+Versatile toolbox combines video metadata editor, GIF maker, video compressor, and screen recorder.

 Steps on How to Export MP4 Video Supported by Adobe Premiere:

 Launch the video converter and then click the in order to add the files you want to convert.
 You can add several files in one go as the converter supports batch conversion.

 Click the drop-down arrow beside Output Format: section, then select Video tab to choose Adobe supported format like MOV, AVI, WMV, etc. in the left sidebar and select the video resolution from the right section.

 Note: Click the Create and you'll able to make further settings for video parameters, such as encoder, frame rate, bitrate, etc.

 Hit the Start All button when everything is set and it will start MP4 conversion immediately.

 When the conversion process completes, you will see the converted files under the Converted tab.
 You can open the converted .mov file by clicking the file folder.